tedunderwood/GenreProject/PythonUtilities/CreateLabelWork/readme.txt

 The tool uses 2 configuration files: config.ini
 	- lives in the same folder as the create_work.py script
-	- contains general config parameters in the [general] section
+	- contains general config parameters in the [config] section
 	- see config.ini.sample in this folder for details

 ~/.genreproject.ini
 	- lives in the user's HOME folder
 	- contains private configuration parameters for the [remote] config section
 	- see genreproject.ini.sample in this folder for required parameters

+The arff.template file is also required to be present in the same folder where the python script and config.ini files are found.